firebase/extensions/auth-mailchimp-sync/README.md

 * Contact status: When the extension adds a new user to the Mailchimp audience, what is their initial status?
 This value can be `subscribed` or `pending`. `subscribed` means the user can receive campaigns; `pending` means the user still needs to opt-in to receive campaigns.

+* Import existing users into Mailchimp audience: Do you want to add existing users to the Mailchimp audience?

 **Cloud Functions:**

 * **addUserToList:** Listens for new user accounts (as managed by Firebase Authentication), then automatically adds the new user to your specified MailChimp audience.

-* **removeUserFromList:** Listens for existing user accounts to be deleted (as managed by Firebase Authentication), then automatically removes them from your specified MailChimp audience.
+* **removeUserFromList:** Listens for existing user accounts to be deleted (as managed by Firebase Authentication), then automatically removes them from your specified Mailchimp audience.

+* **addExistingUsersToList:** Adds existing users into the specified Mailchimp audience.